Mission, Vision & Goals

 - encourage the use of prevention strategies and evidence-based treatment modalities

 - emphasize effective culturally responsive approaches to individual and community challenges including trauma, disasters, and health disparities

 - foster collaborative interdisciplinary approaches in direct care and the interface of systems

 - ensure clinical and academic leadership development

-Our goal is to provide a superior level of clinical training in psychology, guided by the scientist-practitioner model, such that interns understand and make use of information derived from the interface of science, psychological theory, and clinical practice.
+Our aim is to provide a superior level of clinical training in psychology, such that interns understand and make use of information derived from the interface of science, psychological theory, and clinical practice.
 Within the context of a competent generalist model, interns will develop clinical knowledge and skills in areas of special expertise necessary to function independently in successful clinical practice.

 To accomplish these overarching goals, the internship has identified the following program goals for internship training: